Here, I’m going to present a big list of the reasons why small businesses need a website.

 28% of searches for something nearby result in a purchase.

-Of course, these are stats collected by some research groups and I want to present you a complete list of valid and solid reasons why small businesses need a website.
+Of course, these are stats collected by some research groups and I want to present you with a complete list of valid and solid reasons why small businesses need a website.

 Why Small Businesses Need A Website